ustclug/documentations/docs/services/mirrors/zfs.md

   [^recordsize]: Actually, there's the `zfs_max_recordsize` module parameter which can be increased to up to 16 MiB.
 There's a reason this is set to 1 MiB by default, so we're not going to blindly aim for the maximum.

+`compression=zstd` (inherited from `pool0`)

+:   Enable compression so anything will be tried to compress.
+The default algorithm (i.e. `compression=on`) is LZ4, which is very fast but not as effective.
+Zstd is a modern multi-threaded algorithm that is also very fast but compresses better.
+The default compression level is 3 (i.e. `zstd` = `zstd-3`).

+    Since OpenZFS 2.2, there's an "early-abort" mechanism for Zstd level 3 or up: Every block is first tried with LZ4, then Zstd-1, and if and only if both algorithms suggest that the data block would compress well, the actual algorithm will be applied and the compressed result will be written to disk.
+This early-abort mechanism ensures minimal CPU wasted for incompressible data.

 `xattr=off`

 :   Apparently mirror data do not need extended attributes.